How to Respond to Condolence Messages

 How To Respond to Condolences in an Email

-Start with a sincere thank you: Begin your response by expressing your gratitude for their condolences.
-You can say something like, ‘Thank you so much for your condolences for the loss of [loved one].’
+1. Begin with a sincere thank you: “Thank you so much for your condolences regarding the loss of [loved one’s name].”

 How To Respond to Condolences Via Text Message/Whatsapp